 2.5 Safeguarding and Managing Allegations against People in Positions of Trust

-This section sets out the safeguarding requirements for managing allegations against people in positions of trust.
+This section sets out the safeguarding requirements for managing allegations against people in positions of trust and references the Care Act 2014 Statutory Guidance on Managing Allegations regarding a Person in a Position of Trust.

-The Care Act 2014 requires the local authority, its relevant partners and those providing care and support services to have clear policies in place or dealing with allegations against anyone working in a position of trust.
-These policies should clearly distinguish between an allegation, a practice concern, a complaint and a care quality issue.
+The Care Act 2014 requires the local authority, relevant partners and those providing care and support services to have clear policies in place for dealing with allegations against anyone working in a position of trust.
+These policies should clearly distinguish between an allegation, an issue that relates to conduct or behaviour, a practice concern, a complaint and a care quality issue.

-A position of trust is a paid or unpaid role when working with adults with care and support needs.
-If anyone becomes aware of allegations about the conduct or behaviour of an individual in a position of trust which might pose a risk to adults with care and support needs, they should raise a safeguarding concern with the local authority.
+A position of trust can be either a paid or unpaid role when working with adults with care and support needs.
+If anyone becomes aware of allegations about the conduct or behaviour of an individual in a position of trust, which might pose a risk to adults with care and support needs, they should raise a safeguarding concern with the local authority.

 References in this chapter to the Employer could also include Further Education establishments, religious organisations, charities and voluntary organisations.